-2. Steady returns.
-If you’re trying to plan for your expenses in retirement, knowing exactly how much money you will generate from fixed income investing can simplify your budgeting.
+If you’re trying to plan for your expenses in retirement, knowing exactly how much money you will generate from fixed-income investing can simplify your budgeting.
 You’ll know exactly how much money is coming in from your investments and can plan around that income.

 Some fixed-income investments have positives when it comes time to pay your annual bill to the government.
-For example, your interest income from U.S. Treasury bonds is exempt from state and local income taxes, and earnings from municipal bonds are not subject to federal taxes.
+For example, interest income from U.S. Treasurys is exempt from state and local income taxes, and earnings from municipal bonds are not subject to federal taxes.

 The rule in bonds is that when interest rates rise, bond prices fall.
 So, let’s say you paid $2,000 for a 10-year bond with a 3 percent interest rate.
 After three years of holding the bond, interest rates on a new 10-year bond are at 4 percent.
 If you want to sell your bond early, you’re competing against products with a better earning potential, so the bond will be worth less.

 Some fixed-income products such as bank CDs won’t see a decline in price, but you may have to pay a penalty for closing the CD early.